IBM/ACE-RISCV/README.md

 **This is an active research project, without warranties of any kind.** Please read our [paper](https://dl.acm.org/doi/pdf/10.1145/3623652.3623668) to learn about our approach and goals.

+## Hardware requirements
-We are currently building on RISC-V with hypervisor extentions.
-We will adapt the AP-TEE extension once it is ratified.
+We are currently building on RISC-V with hypervisor extentions, physical memory protection (PMP), IOPMP, and supervisor timecmp extension (Sstc).
+We plan to adapt some of the RISC-V confidential computing extensions, such as [the CoVE extension](https://github.com/riscv-non-isa/riscv-ap-tee/blob/main/specification/riscv-cove.pdf) and [the Smmtt extension](https://github.com/riscv/riscv-smmtt).

 ## Quick Start
 Follow instructions to run a sample [confidential workload](harness/baremetal) under an [untrusted Linux-based hypervisor](hypervisor/) in an [emulated RISC-V environment](qemu/).